Testers employ boundary value analysis (a type of black box test design technique) in order to test the boundary conditions in a program.

 “Bugs lurk in corners and congregate at boundaries.”
 Boris Beizer

 Programmers often tend to make mistakes on the boundary conditions.
-Hence we need to focus testing more at these boundaries.
+Hence we need to focus testing more on these boundaries.
 BVA is an efficient test case design technique which helps testers to uncover these types of boundary errors.

-Also one important attribute of BVA technique is it works only on ordered partitions as explained above.
+Also, one important attribute of BVA technique is it works only on ordered partitions as explained above.

 I’d like to mention an interesting Bug Report explained in the textbook “The Software Test Engineer’s Handbook, 2nd Edition”.This clearly shows the importance of Boundary Value Analysis technique in test case design.

 Defect Report: You owe me $0

 A bank issued a letter to a customer demanding payment for $0 (that was the first BVA problem).
 The customer ignored it until the bank threatened legal measures.
 The customer diligently submitted a check for $0, which promptly crashed the entire application (second BVA problem).
 The bank shall remain nameless.